My Bloody Valentine (film): Related works

-Remake

 A remake titled My Bloody Valentine 3D was released in theaters on January 13, 2009.
 It kept largely the same character names, but features many changes from the original film.

-Valentine Bluffs: A My Bloody Valentine Fan Film

-Following a 2021 indiegogo campaign, a fan-made sequel named Valentine Bluffs was released on YouTube on Valentine's Day, 2023.
-Taking place 40 years after the events of original film, TJ and Sarah's estranged child returns to Valentine Bluffs following his mother's death as a new string of murders by a man in a mining suit begin.
+Following a 2021 Indiegogo campaign, a fan-made sequel named Valentine Bluffs was released on YouTube on Valentine's Day, 2023.
+Taking place 40 years after the events of the original film, T.J. and Sarah's estranged child returns to Valentine Bluffs following his mother's death as a new string of murders by a man in a mining suit begin.

-Reboot

-Blumhouse Productions announced that they are developing a reboot of My Bloody Valentine.
+In 2024, Blumhouse Productions announced that they are developing a reboot of My Bloody Valentine.